LATEST

 - Designed the challenges.

-- Wrote the workshop content.
+- Created the workshop tutorial template and wrote the workshop content.

 The presidents of both clubs also played a shared role in facilitating communication and keeping coordination smooth between the two teams.